wundercar/messages-ios/README.md

 # WUMessages

 <p align="center">
-ℹ️ Library to  abstract the usage for displaying messages in banners (notification like), in the status bar and also to abstract and ease the usage of alerts and action sheets.
+ℹ️ Library to  abstract the way of displaying messages in banners (notification like), in the status bar and also to abstract and ease the usage of alerts and action sheets.
 </p>

 ## Features